 Nationwide has a decent range of current accounts you can choose among, although it doesn’t offer any premium account options for high-end customers.

-The main benefit of Nationwide’s incentive accounts is that they pay an interest rate (yes, you’ve heard that right) on balances up to £2,500.
+The main benefit of Nationwide’s incentive accounts is that they pay an interest rate (yes, you’ve heard that right) on balances up to £1,500 for 12 months.
 You can choose between a free account with a great introductory offer and an account with loads of insurance benefits that also pays more in the long run in return for a monthly fee.

 Learn more about reward and incentive accounts